Deadlocks

 Deadlocks with unindexed foreign keys

-various attributes which can be specified when creating foreign key constraints.
+There are various attributes which can be specified when creating foreign key constraints.
 The ones of interest are UPDATE and DELETE CASCADE.
 These attributes define what happens to the child record(s) when various actions are performed on the parent record.

 The upshot of the deadlock problem is that in these situations (i.e. using the UPDATE or DELETE CASCADE options of the FK constraint), without an index on the foreign key column(s), Oracle has no option but to attempt to get a table lock on the child table while it performs it's maintenance.
 In this situation, it's obvious that the potential for deadlocking is vastly increased for having to lock the whole child table.